itk-dev-rpa/OpenOrchestrator/README.md

 Refer to the `manual_tests.txt` file for a list of things that should be tested.

-### Updating database schemas
+### Creating new database revisions

 If your update requires a change to the database schemas you need to create a new revision schema in the `alembic` folder.

 This can mostly be done automatically by the following steps:

-1. First make sure your database is on the previous version of the database schema.
+1. First make sure your database is on the __previous__ version of the database schema.

-2. Make sure any new ORM classes are imported in the `alembic/env.py` and `db_util.py` files.
+2. Make sure any new ORM classes are imported in `alembic/env.py`.

-3. Then run the following commands (replacing the connection string and message):
+3. Then run the following command (replacing the connection string and message):

     ```bash
     alembic -x "connection_string" revision --autogenerate -m "Some useful message"